eerimoq/simba/tst/drivers/README.rst

 A driver test suite that does **not** require real hardware can be run by anyone.
 This allows anyone to confidently make changes to a driver without breaking legacy.
 It's also easier to test error paths in the code since you can easily fake any hardware behaviour.
+Other benefits are code coverage statistics and easier debugging with host tools.

 It's up to the driver author to write the test suite(s) that fits the drivers needs.